helium/HIP/00XX-service-provider-hex-boosting.md

 ## Motivation

-Currently, there is little guidance around the placement of Radios for Hotspot Owners.
+Currently, there is little guidance around the placement of Radios for Mobile Hotspot Owners.
 The provided information mainly focuses on the installation rather than on geographical optimization.
-This lack of direction in the growth of the Mobile Network is not optimal for building useful coverage.
+The lack of direction in the growth of the Mobile Network is not optimal for building useful coverage.

 ## Stakeholders

 This HIP affects only participants of the MOBILE SubDAO:

 - Service Providers,
-- Mobile Hotspot owners with Radios,
+- Mobile Hotspot Owners with Radios,
 - Subscribers of the Mobile Network.

+**More specifically, this HIP will affect these Stakeholders in the following ways:**

-Service Providers: with this proposal, Service Providers will be able to incentivize the building of new coverage in locations where prospective users of the MOBILE Network exist.
+Service Providers: with this proposal will be able to incentivize the building of new coverage in locations where prospective users of the MOBILE Network exist.
 This will allow the acquisition of new customers and, as a result, increase usage on the MOBILE Network.

-Mobile Hotspot owners: Mobile Hotspot owners will get the ability to earn extra MOBILE rewards by providing coverage with 5G Radios in the boosted hexes.
+Mobile Hotspot Owners: Mobile Hotspot Owners will get the ability to earn extra MOBILE rewards by providing coverage with 5G Radios in the boosted hexes.
 Those with functional equipment in a boosted hex will automatically receive additional MOBILE rewards.
 Such owners will see an automatic increase in earnings if the hex they are in (identified by GPS location and/or Spectrum Access Service SAS)) is boosted, provided they are eligible to receive rewards based on other Proof-of-Coverage (PoC) requirements.
 5G Hotspot owners planning to deploy in boosted hexes will need to ensure they can meet all PoC requirements in the same way as in non-boosted hexes to receive Service Provider boosted rewards.
 Mobile Hotspot owners in non-boosted hexes might see a decrease in MOBILE rewards.
 The decrease will depend on the number of hexes boosted, boost multipliers, duration of the boost, and the number of Radios deployed in boosted hexes.

 Network Subscribers: More coverage will be available to new and existing users of the MOBILE Network as 5G Radios are deployed in nascent hexes boosted by Service Providers.
 This will make the Network more appealing and reliable, especially for those in the areas that are not adequately covered by other players on the market.

 ## Detailed Explanation